eclipse-dash/dash-licenses/README.md

 everything that is required to run from the command line.

 ## Usage

+The project uses Java 11 language features. **Java 11 or greater is required.**

 Generate a dependency list from Maven and invoke the tool on the output: